How To Conduct a Gap Analysis in Project Management

 What recurring factors can lead to cost variances?

-Whatever their nature, deviations must be analyzed to prevent them from recurring.
+Regardless of their nature, deviations must be analyzed to prevent them from recurring.

 An erroneous estimate

-A change in scope
+A change of scope

 Risk management needs to be reviewed